haiiliin/sphinx-immaterial/docs/customization.rst

         Defaults to a blank string (which disables the edit icon).
 This is disabled for builds on ReadTheDocs as they implement their own mechanism based on the repository's branch or tagged commit.

+    .. themeconf:: edit_url_pages

+        Page-specific edit urls can be specified using the :themeconf:`edit_url_pages` field in a `dict` in which the keys are the page's source file path relative to the docs source folder without the. file extension and the values are the page's full edit urls without the repo url.
+If specified, overrides the :themeconf:`edit_uri` setting and the :themeconf:`edit-url` metadata field for a given page.

     .. themeconf:: features